 - Collaborate with project managers of other Foundation initiatives and Director of Budgets to revise and improve the Foundation-wide timeline for facilitating the creation of new project plans and budgets for each upcoming fiscal year and work with the PMPSG to create project plans, prioritize work portfolios, and create budgets for the new fiscal year.

-- Facilitate creation of contracts with external development partners and consultants and monitor and track contract spend rates.
+- Facilitate the creation of contracts with external development partners and consultants and monitor and track contract spend rates.

 - Support maintenance of accurate accounting records of expenditures.
 This may include processing financial documentation in accordance with internal accounting system requirements.